Thiha3013/AuthorAttributionML/README.md

 Average accuracy from using limiting amount of characters and articles as features for all 3 of the split feature sets yields 11%.
 This maybe because the features sets are not big enough to accurately predict the correct author.

+Modification of the data sets, blogs, maybe needed to increase the accuracy.